minicreative/tomasroy.com/_writing/he-and-i.md

 He and I first sleep together when I show up at his house two years after meeting him on my way to Denver.
 I've just dropped out of school because I'm having a really hard time getting over a breakup with my first boyfriend, who lives on the same block as I do in Carrboro.
 I'm living in my Honda Civic, and after it breaks down in Newnan, Georgia and I spend 4 days sleeping in the mechanic's parking lot, I finally make it to Baton Rouge with less than $100.

 On our second visit, he and I get to know each other better.
-He tells me about his decade-long stint as a train-hopping street kid, about the cheap apartments on Leeway in Baton Rouge where he used to shoot heroin, about his sugar momma and the child they had together, about that child dying from SIDS.
-He tells me about getting clean in a Jeep in the desert, and about the work he's doing now in Baton Rouge — lobbying and drafting legislation to make Narcan accessible for overdose prevention.
+He tells me about his decade-long stint as a train-hopping street kid, about the cheap apartments on Leeway in Baton Rouge where he used to shoot heroin, about friend he got clean with and the child they had together, about that child dying from SIDS.
+He tells me the work he's doing now in Baton Rouge — lobbying and drafting legislation to make Narcan accessible for overdose prevention.
 At 28, he's preparing to start a pre-med undergrad at LSU.

 Weeks later, I'm back down in New Orleans, living in a tent on a whacky property right on the other side of the Industrial Canal.
 He and I meet at the waterfront in the Quarter.
 He tells me he loves me.
 I don't know how to respond.